-The customs classification of atmospheric residues and vacuum gasoil was changed in early 2013, imposing an import duty of 1.7% on products whose aromatics content exceeds that of non-aromatics.
+The customs classification of atmospheric residues and vacuum gasoil was changed early 2013, imposing an import duty of 1.7% on products whose aromatics content exceeds that of non-aromatics.
 Previously, the aromatics level had not been considered, and imports of the concerned products were exempted from import duties.
-After the change in classification, a customs duty suspension was granted up to 31 December 2018.
-A prolongation request for this customs duty suspension is currently under investigation by the Commission.
-This prolongation should cover the period from 1.1.2019 until 3.12.2023
+After the change in classification, a customs duty suspension was granted up to 31 December 2018 before being prolonged by the Commission for the period from 1.1.2019 until 3.12.2023.

 The Interchange Fee Regulation (IFR)

 Both the Payment Services Directive (PSD) and the regulation on Multilateral Interchange Fees, now called the Interchange Fee Regulation (IFR), reviews were concluded in December 2015.
 The revised Payment Service Directive, which regulates consumer payment services, excludes fuel cards.
 The revised MIF regulation successfully capped and harmonized interchange fees at Union level for the debit and credit card payments.

 However, since the introduction of the Interchange Fee Regulation, increases in the scheme fees of consumer cards as well as increased use of commercial cards – those not being regulated under the IFR – are causing concerns to our members.

 The 2019 review of the IFR should take into account the concerns expressed in combination with possible measures to mitigate them.